ACryInShame/XML_AutoUpdater/README.md

 # XML_AutoUpdater
-This program replaces the matching nodes in UpdateElements.xml in-between the <update> nodes, with matching nodes in any files in the Data folder (including subfolders)
+This program replaces all data inbetween the nodes in any files in the Data folder (including subfolders) with info matching nodes from the UpdateElements.xml.

-Go to the Bin > debug folders
-Update the UpdateElements.xml to what you wish to replace. put the files you wish to update into the Data folder run XML_AutoUpdater.exe

-when it says finished, just press any button to exit.
+Go to the Bin > debug folders and Update the UpdateElements.xml to what you wish to replace. put the files you wish to update into the Data folder and run XML_AutoUpdater.exe.
+When it says finished, just press any button to exit.

 Check your files as they should be done.